atilayeren/YildizTechnicalUni_FinalThesis/README.md

 WIRELESS CHARGE STATION AND AUTONOMOUS MOBILE ROBOT DESIGN

-This project is a final thesis for Yildiz Technical University - Electronics and Commmunications Engineering department. made by Simge Bulut, Atilay Eren Serifoglu, Damla Colakoglu
+This project is a final thesis for Yildiz Technical University - Electronics and Commmunications Engineering department.

+Made by Simge Bulut, Atilay Eren Serifoglu, Damla Colakoglu

 ABSTRACT